github/codeql/docs/language/ql-training-rst/cpp/data-flow-cpp.rst

   ``localFlowStep`` is the “single step” flow relation–that is it describes single edges in the local data flow graph. ``localFlow`` represents the `transitive <https://help.semmle.com/QL/ql-handbook/recursion.html#transitive-closures>`__ closure of this relation–in other words, it contains every pair of nodes where the second node is reachable from the first in the data flow graph.

-  The data flow graph is completely separate from the `AST <https://en.wikipedia.org/wiki/Abstract_syntax_tree>`__, to allow for flexibility in how data flow is modeled.
+  The data flow graph is separate from the `AST <https://en.wikipedia.org/wiki/Abstract_syntax_tree>`__, to allow for flexibility in how data flow is modeled.
 There are a small number of data flow node types–expression nodes, parameter nodes, uninitialized variable nodes, and definition by reference nodes.
-Each node provides mapping functions to and from the relevant AST (for example ``Expr``, ``Parameter`` etc.) or symbol table (e.g. ``Variable``) classes.
+Each node provides mapping functions to and from the relevant AST (for example ``Expr``, ``Parameter`` etc.) or symbol table (for example ``Variable``) classes.

 Taint-tracking
 ==============